tucnak/store/README.md

 I didn't like existing configuration management solution, like [globalconf](https://github.com/rakyll/globalconf), [tachyon](https://github.com/vektra/tachyon) or [viper](https://github.com/spf13/viper).
 First two just don't feel right and viper, imo, a little overcomplicated—definitely too much for small projects.

+Store currenty supports JSON and TOML and I am not planning to add support for other file formats soon.

 Here is a hot example of Store in the wild:
 ```go
 package main